awslabs/aws-sdk-kotlin/docs/GettingStarted.md

 val awsKotlinSdkVersion = "0.1.0-M0"
 // OR put it in gradle.properties
-// val awsKotlinSdkVersion by project
+// val awsKotlinSdkVersion: String by project

 dependencies {
     implementation(kotlin("stdlib"))